pvcraven/2019_spring_web_dev/source/final/becker/index.rst

 * Components should only be responsible for a single functionality.
-* It is more maintainable to have many small components than a few large ones [bestPractices]_.
+* It is more maintainable to have many small components than a few large ones [reactBestPractices]_.

 When Should React be used?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~